PHOT 474B: STUDIO PHOTOGRAPHY TECHNIQUES II NONCREDIT

 The student will be able to:

-- Operate a professional-level camera and related accessories with technical and artistic skill
+- Operate a professional camera and related accessories with technical and artistic skill.

-- Demonstrate the ability to follow visual layouts and art direction
+- Demonstrate the ability to follow art direction.

-- Develop a small portfolio of images that reflect growing mastery in a specific career path
+- Develop a portfolio of images that reflect growing knowledge for a successful career in studio photography.

 Course Content

-- Proper operation of professional cameras and studio flash units
+- Proper operation of professional cameras, lighting equipment, and accessories

 - Color temperature